 So, where to begin?
 Things began trending sharply downhill around Christmas.
 Hospital was something I considered but really didn’t want to do, given the negative experiences I’ve had before.
 Things picked up a bit in February, but then crashed back down.
-I had a meltdown that exploded in the direction of an unfortunate friend, at which point I realized that it was really time for ECT, even though that would mean a hospital stay.
+I had a meltdown that exploded in the direction of an unfortunate friend, at which point I realized that it was really time for ECT, even though that would mean a psych ward inpatient stay.

 I picked a hospital where I know the fewest people, and off I went to ER.
 What began as me going in voluntarily quickly went south when they moved me from the main part of ER to what is essentially the ER’s psych jail section.
 I ended up committed and in 4-point restraints, and they pinned one arm up above my head at an awkward angle.
 I kept crying out that it was hurting my arm, but they ignored me.
 I’d guess it took about half an hour before they moved that restraint to a more reasonable position.
 They didn’t remove the restraints until I was three sheets to the wind from the meds they jabbed in my arm (I would have gladly taken them orally to knock myself out, but they didn’t offer, because that’s the kind of shitty professionals they were).